Introductionspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace found

 When to seek medical advice

-Contact your GP if you have an episode of angioedema and you have not previously been diagnosed with the condition.
+Contact your GP if you have an episode of angioedema that does not affect your breathing and you have not previously been diagnosed with the condition.
 You will need to have some tests to determine what type of angioedema you have.

 When to seek emergency medical advice

 Dial 999 to request an ambulance if you suspect that you, or someone you know, is experiencing anaphylaxis (a severe allergic reaction).
-Tell the operator this.
+Tell the operator that you suspect anaphylaxis.

 Initial symptoms of anaphylaxis include: